 These days, everyone wants a piece of the Ecommerce action.
-I understand the temptation… There are many stories circulating about the demise of brick and mortar stores and the rise of the bricks and clicks model.
+I understand the temptation… There are many stories circulating about the demise of brick and mortar retail and the rise of ecommerce.

 It’s a shiny penny that many can’t resist.
 But if brick and mortar retail is the heart of your brand, you better be careful when it comes to ecommerce.